lustre-labs/dev-tools/pages/toml-reference.md

 # This lets us avoid CORS issues while the frontend and backend are running on
 # different ports.
 proxy = { from = "/api", to = "http://localhost:3000/api" }
+# This application uses gleam packages that rely on node_modules, even though
+# it may not have a "node_modules" directory itself.
+This option forces the
+# hot reloading server to enable node_modules.
+use_node_modules = true

 [tools.lustre.html]
 # Include Bootstrap in our project for simple styling.